microbox/microbox.github.io/README.md

 ### Congrats.
 You found the smallest docker images

 If you are using SSD, you will realized the size does matter.
-The images are build from official binaries or source code.
-Just remove the unnecessary files e.g. document, man, libs and replacing the whole OS with busybox.
+The images are build from official binaries or source code using buildroot.
+Then remove the unnecessary files e.g. document, man, libs and replacing the whole OS with busybox.

 |image|size|versions|
 |-----|--------|-----|